kubernetes/enhancements/keps/sig-node/2837-pod-level-resource-spec/README.md

 #### [Scoped for Beta] Cluster Autoscaler

 Cluster Autoscaler won't work as expected with pod-level resources in alpha since it relies on container-level values to be specified.
-This is expected, and the support for CA with pod-level resources will come in Beta phase of the feature with pod resource requirements surfaced in a helper library/function that autoscalers can use to make autoscaling decisions.
+If a user specifies only pod-level resources, the CA will assume that the pod requires no resources since container-level values are not set.
+As a result, the CA won't scale the number of nodes to accommodate this pod.
+Meanwhile, the scheduler will evaluate the pod-level resource requests but may be unable to find a suitable node to fit the pod.
+Consequently, the pod will not be scheduled.
+While this behavior is acceptable for the alpha implementation, it is anticipated that Cluster Autoscaler support will be addressed in the Beta phase with pod resource requirements surfaced in a helper library/function that autoscalers can use to make autoscaling decisions.

 #### [Scoped for Beta] Support for Windows